Taiwan, China flag Taiwan, China: Business Environment

 Main Allowable Deductions and Tax Credits

 All taxes, other than income tax, are generally deductible, unless where such taxes are related to tax-exempt income.
 Net operating losses may be carried forward up to 10 years.
-The carryback of losses is prohibited.
+The carryback of losses is not allowed.

-Losses on bad debts can be deducted when certain legal proceedings or time requirements have been satisfied.
-The loss should first be charged against the bad debt provision, which should not exceed either 1% of accounts receivable and notes receivable outstanding, or the actual average bad debt ratio for the past three years.
+Deductions for losses on bad debts are permitted once specific legal procedures or time conditions have been fulfilled.
+In the case of such losses, they should initially be applied against the bad debt provision, which should not exceed either 1% of the total outstanding accounts receivable and notes receivable, or the average bad debt ratio from the previous three years.

 Certain charitable contributions are not subject to any tax limit (national defence, morale of troops, contribution to government, etc.), while others are subject to various limits under the relevant regulations.